aliasgar1978/nettoolkit/docs/u_doc/pyvig/excel_making_manual.rst

                  filter_on_include_col=True

      #.
-There can be **many other filter columns**  with any arbitrary names as per choice.
+There can be many other filter columns  with any arbitrary names as per choice.

-        * *column name* with each matching *row values* will be considered as a filter, so multiple filters can be defined in a single column. ( see column: *draw_type* in given example data )
+        * *Column name* with each matching *row values* will be considered as a filter, so multiple filters can be defined in a single column. ( see column: *draw_type* in given example data )
-        * each filtered data will create its own page in visio drawing.
+        * Each filtered data will create its own page in visio drawing.
-        * Multipls columns with multiple matching row values can be combined to generate more granular drawings.
+        * Multiple columns with multiple matching row values can be combined together to generate more granular drawings.
         * Output will be multipage output.
-        * use **sheet_filters** input var argument in a form of dictionary for providing this additional information
+        * It Uses **sheet_filters** argument in a form of dictionary for providing information

            .. code-block:: python